vrockai/pipeline-test/docs/content.md

 ---

-## The influence of maternal unhealthy diet on maturation of offspring gut microbiota in rat.
+## The influence of maternal unhealthy diet on maturation of offspring gut microbiota in rat
- 13.05.2022, _K Hasebe, MD Kendig, NO Kaakoush, A Tajaddini, RF Westbrook, MJ Morris_

-Despite well-known effects of diet on gut microbiota diversity, relatively little is known about how maternal diet quality shapes the longitudinal maturation of gut microbiota in offspring.
-To investigate, we fed female rats standard chow (Chow) or a western-style, high-choice cafeteria diet (Caf) prior to and during mating, gestation and lactation.
-At weaning (3 weeks), male and female offspring were either maintained on their mother's diet (ChowChow, CafCaf groups) or switched to the other diet (ChowCaf, CafChow).
-Fecal microbial composition was assessed in dams and longitudinally in offspring at 3, 7 and 14 weeks of age.

 [Source](https://doi.org/10.1186/s42523-022-00185-w)

-10.1186/s42523-022-00185-w

 ---